Hazel D. Cole Fellow, Stroum Center for Jewish Studies

 Ph.D.
 Indiana University (2017)

-My dissertation “Crossing Regions, Nations, Empires.
-The Jews of Corfu and the Making of a Jewish Adriatic, 1850-1914” examines how the Jews of the small Mediterranean island of Corfu created a regional commercial and cultural network in the Adriatic during the nineteenth century.
-The protagonists are merchants, publishers and rabbis who lived in Corfu and had created intimate ties with Corfiote and non-Corfiote Jews, Muslims, Catholics and Christian Orthodox peoples in Italian Padua, Ottoman- Albanian Scutari and Hapsburg Trieste.
-The Corfiote Jews created a distinctively Jewish, regional space through circulating religious discourses, commodities such as the Etrog and soap and peoples.
+My dissertation “Crossing Regions, Nations, Empires: The Jews of Corfu and the Making of a Jewish Adriatic, 1850-1914” examines how the Jews of the small Mediterranean island of Corfu created a regional commercial and cultural network in the Adriatic during the nineteenth century.
+The protagonists are the merchants, publishers and rabbis who lived in Corfu and created intimate ties with Corfiote and non-Corfiote Jews, Muslims, Catholics and Christian Orthodox peoples in several cities: Italian Padua, Ottoman-Albanian Scutari and Hapsburg Trieste.
+The Corfiote Jews created a distinctively Jewish regional space through circulating religious discourses and commodities such as the etrog fruit, soap, and people.

 I have published a chapter entitled “Soap and the Making of a Short Distance Network in the Nineteenth-Century Adriatic” in a forthcoming volume of Indiana University Press on Jews and the Mediterranean.
 I am currently working on an article on the nineteenth-century etrog trade, which explores the ways in which a religiously inscribed fruit was negotiated across different nation states and imperial borders and disputed in secular courts.